Codecademy/docs/content/java/concepts/regular-expressions/regular-expressions.md

 - `.end(group)` : Returns the offset after the last character matched.
 If optional `int` `group` included, returns the index of the match made by the given subgroup during the last match operation.
 (Subgroups defined by enclosing parentheses `(...)`)
 - `.find(start)` : Attempts to find the next match in the input.
 If optional `int` `start` included, resets the `Matcher` instance and finds the next match after the specified index in the input.
 - `.group(group)` : Returns the section of input last matched in the input.
 If optional `int` `group` specified, find the numbered subgroup matched in the input.
 (Subgroups defined by enclosing parentheses `(...)`)
-- `.hitEnd()` : Returns true if the last match hit the ned of input.
+- `.hitEnd()` : Returns true if the last match hit the end of input.
 - `.lookingAt()` : Attempts to find a match beginning at start of region.
 True if one found.
 - `.matches()` : Attempts to find a match in the entire region.
 True if found.
 - `.pattern()` : Returns the `Pattern` instance used by this `Matcher` instance.